How do I use the Metriful MS430 sensor board?

 How are air particulate measurements made?

 The MS430 has an input connection and internal algorithms for analyzing the signal from a particulate matter sensor.
 This sensor is optional and must be purchased separately.
 There is a choice of two sensors: the Nova SDS011 and the Shinyei PPD42; both are available from many suppliers worldwide.
-Further instructions are given in the User Guide, available on our Github page.

 How do the sound and light interrupts work?

 The sensor board has two digital output signals which are rapidly activated by changes in sound and light levels.
 The threshold level and behavior of these can be programmed by the host system.
 They can be used to trigger interrupts on the host, wake the host, or drive external circuits directly (e.g. LEDs).